graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

 ## Introduction
 In this lab you will learn how to define Data access repository interfaces that simplify your database access code.

+> IMPORTANT: If you prefer a full ORM and JPA you can skip this lab and go onto the next lab directly which explains how to use Micronaut Data JPA.

 Estimated Lab Time: 10 minutes

 ### Objectives